🚨 NIS2 is now in effect. Security awareness is now legally required in the EU.

 What is phishing

 Phishing is a form of digital fraud where cybercriminals impersonate someone else.
 Think of an important authority or a well-known person.
-Via an urgent-sounding e-mail, WhatsApp or SMS, you are requested to provide information, such as personal or bank details.
-As an entrepreneur, you naturally do not want your company to become a victim of phishing.
-That is why we explain 10 types of phishing attacks below, together with some tips on how to prevent these attacks.
+Via urgent-sounding e-mails, WhatsApp or SMS, you are requested to provide information, such as personal or bank details.

 10 types of phishing attacks